Aprika/Advent-of-Code/README.md

-# AoC-2023
+# AoC
-My solutions for Advent of Code 2023
+My solutions for Advent of Code.
+Not efficient, but they work!